max630/git-rehi/README.md

 Message for the merge commit follows the command, terminated with ".", like for the `comment` command.

+`edit <ahash> [<subject>]`

+Like `pick`, but stops after that, allowing user to make some manual changes.
+Can be abbreviated to `e`.

+`exec <command>`

+Executes a shell command.
+Can be abbreviated to `x`.

 ## Types of merge

 * merge which contains only one parent from changes sequence, and all others already exist and are untouched by the rebase.
 I call it "external merge".
   They are supported, detected and handled when specified in todo.
 * merge which contains two or more parents from changes sequence.
 That is "internal merge".
-Not supported currently.
-Could be manually constructed in todo if there were `exec` command.
+Not supported currently, path finding aborts if they are detected.
+  But they still can be manually constructed in interactive rebase with using step `exec`, like in original rebase.